-On behalf of the Hospitality House food pantry, I would like to request that a minimum of \$3500 in Community Development Block Grant funding to help the pantry continue to provide food assistance to the low-income residents of Novi.
+On behalf of the Hospitality House food pantry, I would like to request that a minimum of \$3500 in Community Development Block Grant funding be awarded to help the pantry continue to provide food assistance to the low-income residents of the City of Novi.

-In the first six (8) months of 2016 Hospitality House distributed 29,759 pounds of food to 506 households to residents of Novi at a dollar value of \$50, 29.71 Each client received approximately 51 pounds of food per visit from the pantry.
+Year to date Hospitality House has distributed 37,985 pounds of food to 587 households in Novi.
+This figure has a dollar value of over \$64,194.65 in value.
+Of the 26 different municipalities Hospitality House serves.
+Novi is the third largest city from which our clients originate from.
+Each client received approximately 51 pounds of food per visit from the pantry.
 Every month, we allow families with incomes below 200% of the federal poverty level to come in and "shop" our pantry, selecting the food that best meets their family needs.